 Content Modifier

-The content_modifier processor allows you to manipulate the messages, metadata/attributes and content of Logs and Traces.
+The content modifier processor lets you manipulate the content, metadata, and attributes of logs and traces.

-Similar to the functionality exposed by filters, this processor presents a unified mechanism to perform such operations for data manipulation.
+Similar to how filters work, this processor uses a unified mechanism to perform operations for data manipulation.
 The most significant difference is that processors perform better than filters, and when chaining them, there are no encoding/decoding performance penalties.

 Contexts